 The RFID transponder check allows verifying of the transponders that are integrated into passports or ID cards.
 Therefore you can check authenticity, proper function, and transponder type in a concise time.
 Please keep in mind that in some passports a shielding prevents reading from outside.
 Just open the document to check it from the inside.

 - Red light blinks rapidly: The device searches for an RFID transponder

 - Green light blinks 1 x recurring: A valid passport RFID ISO 14443 Type A transponder was found

 - Green light blinks 2 x recurring: A valid passport RFID ISO 14443 Type B transponder was found

-- Green and Red lights blink alternately: A transponder was found, but it is no valid passport transponder, e.g. a bank card, credit card or employee card
+- Green and Red lights flash alternately: A transponder was found, but it is no valid passport transponder, e.g., a bank card, credit card or employee card

 - Red light blinks 3 x slowly, although the RFID button has not been pressed or released: This has nothing to do with RFID, it just shows that battery is low

-RFID transponders where detected correctly by placing the device direct on the passport cover.
-Two passports were opened and then the detection was successful as in some passports a shielding prevents reading from outside
+RFID transponders were detected correctly by placing the device directly on the passport cover.
+Two passports were opened, and then the detection was successful as in some passports a shielding prevents reading from outside

 - Incident light mode